Cycling: Bardet disqualified from Paris-Nice

-Hoffman and Kisner lead by three after 54 holes at Bay Hill

-Charley Hoffman sank a 70-foot birdie at the final hole to tie Kevin Kisner for the third-round lead at the Arnold Palmer Invitational in Florida on Saturday.

-PARIS Pre-race favorite Romain Bardet has been disqualified from the Paris-Nice after being towed by his team car following a crash on the opening stage, organizers said on Sunday.
+PARIS (Reuters) - Pre-race favorite Romain Bardet has been disqualified from the Paris-Nice after being towed by his team car following a crash on the opening stage, organizers said on Sunday.

 Frenchman Bardet, second overall in last year's Tour de France, fell off his bike with about 23 kilometers left and made his way back to a group of chasers by breaching the rules on team car assistance.